Vadographer/Privately-Maintained-Cheater-List/README.md

 Use it in conjunction with other third-party lists to guarantee maximum efficacy.

+If someone alters my list and tries to pass it off as legitimate, all it takes is two people using my list from this repository to verify that they are lying.

 If an alleged cheater is only on my list, and not on any other list you're using, take my allegations with a grain of salt.
 I'm confident that my allegations are correct, but you shouldn't take my word for it.
 Wait and see if someone else accuses them, see if their in-game name is different from their Steam name, and use my videos to guide you.